mariacjones1/postcards/README.md

 # Postcards travel photo sharing platform

-Postcards is a photo sharing website that allows users to share photos from their travels with other users around the world.
+Postcards is a photo sharing app that allows users to share photos from their travels with other users around the world.
 Users can write 'postcard' captions, like posts, leave and like comments and update their own profile with a profile picture, username, bio, their location, favourite country and travel experience.

 Final website: [https://postcards-mcj-2cd8ccaae35f.herokuapp.com/](https://postcards-mcj-2cd8ccaae35f.herokuapp.com/)

 ## Design and planning

 ### Site owner goals

+As the site owner, I want to provide an app for users to share images from their travels.
+They can like and comment on each others' posts to share feedback and start conversations, with the potential to connect with many users around the world.
+The website should be easy to navigate and components should render separately so as to prevent whole pages from reloading unnecessarily.
+I want users to see the benefits of signing up and engaging as registered users rather than anonymous visitors, so that the app gains many registered users who regularly post and engage with content.

 ### User stories